March of Istria: Carolingian march

 Charlemagne at first attached the Istrian peninsula to the Lombard Duchy of Friuli, part of the Carolingian Kingdom of Italy under his son Pepin.
 Though officially a duchy, Friuli de facto was a march with a merely titular ducal dignity, from 776 ruled by Frankish appointees.

 An Istrian margraviate itself first emerged following the death of Duke Eric of Friuli in the 799 Siege of Trsat on the Frankish border with Littoral Croatia.
 Istria was enfeoffed to the Frankish count Hunfrid, who also bore the title of a dux Foroiulanus.
-The original Carolingian march stretched from the Julian Alps and the Kras Plateau down to the Gulf of Kvarner.
+The original Carolingian march stretched from the Julian Alps and the Karst Plateau down to the Gulf of Kvarner.
 It was one of three marches, along with Friuli and Carantania, guarding Italy from the Avars, Slavs, and Magyars successively.
 In the first decade of the 9th century, Istria was ruled by one Duke John, nominally according to its ancient Byzantine customs, but in fact as a Frankish vassal.
 The region then had nine cities, Trieste foremost among them.

 After King Pepin had made several attempts to conquer Venice on the Adriatic coast, his father Emperor Charlemagne under the 812 Treaty of Aix-la-Chapelle finally recognised the formal Byzantine control over the city along with Istria, at least its western coast.
 After this, it falls into obscurity, but perhaps the Byzantines never succeeded in re-establishing their government in the returned territories, if they were actually handed over.
 The remaining parts of Istria were probably eventually just re-integrated into the Carolingian duchy of Friuli.

 When after the deposition of the last Friulian duke Baldric, Emperor Louis the Pious at the 829 Reichstag in Worms divided his vast duchy into four marches.
 Istria with the March of Friuli was ruled from Aquileia by Margrave Eberhard and his Unruoching descendants.
 It became part of Middle Francia after the 843 Treaty of Verdun, and was allotted to Emperor Louis II's Italian kingdom in 855.
 The Unruoching margrave Berengar of Friuli even succeeded Charles the Fat as King of Italy in 888.